 Where to start your homeschooling journey

-Homeschool Families with Teens Singapore is a group specifically for parents of homeschooled kids aged 12-17 years.
+- Homeschool Families with Teens Singapore is a group specifically for parents of homeschooled kids aged 12-17 years.
 It’s a forum to share events just for teens.

-Curriculum information and resources
+Homeschooling curriculum information and resources

 Singapore Homeschool Curricula Share and Swap offers a marketplace for families to share, sell or buy used or new homeschooling materials.

 If you want to adhere to an Australian-based curriculum, Complete Education Australia offers Mathematics, English, Science, Humanities and Social Sciences, The Arts, Health and Physical Education and Languages programs from Foundation to Year 10.
 Australians can contact the Education Department within their home state for further information on distance education.
 Similarly, New Zealand citizens can follow the New Zealand curriculum via a distance education provider, like Te Kura.
 US citizens should check with their home country about eligibility for distance learning.

 Special thanks to Singapore Expat Schooling Forum for providing some of the information for this story.